Victoria-Pinzhen-Liao/Functional-Programming/README.md

-Applications of parameterized functions are evaluated in a similar way as operators:
+Applications of parameterized functions are evaluated similarly as operators:
 1. Evaluate all function arguments, from left to right
 2. Replace the function application by the function’s right-hand side, and, at the same time
-3. Replace the formal parameters of the function by the actual arguments
+3. Replace the formal parameters of the function with the actual arguments

 ```scala
 sumOfSquares(3, 2+2)
 ```

-it's actually converted to
+it is converted to

 ```scala
 -> sumOfSquares(3, 4)